 The online UW Master of Science in Healthcare Administration courses are designed and taught by the same UW faculty who teach on campus.
 Students in UW Extended Campus degree programs often say the online format is a big factor in their ability to earn a degree.
 You can watch lectures, participate in online forums with your classmates, and do homework whenever it’s convenient for you—all course content is accessible online from any device.
 Learn more about our online learning format.

 Students are required to complete all 13 healthcare- and management-focused courses in the curriculum (37 total credits), which includes 11 core courses (3 credits each), one capstone prep course (1 credit), and the final capstone project course (3 credits).

 UW Healthcare Administration Course Descriptions

 Course availability for the UW Healthcare Administration program varies each fall, spring, and summer.
-Course offerings are subject to change due to fluctuating enrollments.

 If you have questions regarding transfer of previous coursework from other degree programs, or if you are a current student, please consult with your campus adviser prior to registration.

 Note: courses from other degree programs may not directly transfer for required UW Healthcare Administration courses.
 Please consult with your campus adviser to determine whether previous coursework will satisfy UW Healthcare Administration degree requirements.